Mount Aconcagua, 6962m

 A gradual approach to training, several hours per week in the gym with a good walk on the weekend, will suffice.
 Pilates is excellent preparation, as is swimming, step machines, rowing and walking up stairs or hills.
 Practise also sleeping on hard surfaces since for some people the shock of lying on rock and ice in a tent can lead to sleepless nights.
 Sleeping tablets are strongly discouraged on a mountain trip because they slow down the rate of breathing, so it is important to give your body the best opportunity to rest.
 Work on feeling comfortable with a day hike and carrying a rucksack of around 15 kilos.
 It is also important to get your feet hardened and ready for the trek, since blisters will stop you faster than anything.
 Remember also that double boots or plastic mountaineering boots are quite heavy and stiff, so practise with them on and comfortable with a pair of thick mountain socks.

 Note that members now need to undergo two medical examinations at base camp before being allowed to ascend higher.
 We strongly recommend that you have a medical before leaving home and discuss with us any pre-existing conditions such as high blood pressure or a heart murmur, which might affect this requirement by the Park Rangers.
-They do have the power to prevent you from climbing any higher.
+They do have the power to prevent you from climbing any higher, however in our experience they are very friendly and encouraging and they will help wherever they can to assist with a safe ascent.
+They do not condone the use of drugs like Diamox, unless needed in an emergency, preferring to advise on diet and a healthy lifestyle at base camp.
+So for example they will advise against taking salt in your meals.